 - How do burnup charts help Agile project management

-- The best burn up chart tool
+- What is the best burn up chart tool?

 Let’s get started.

 A burnup chart is a visual representation of your project’s progress that highlights:

 - and the total project work.

 It’s an easy way for Agile project managers to track what’s been completed against their total scope of work.
 This makes it easy to estimate if things are going according to plan or not.